Why You Don’t Know What You Want in Your Relationship Anymore

 What you feel receives less attention.
 What you want gets postponed.
 As your own responses fall out of view, they are no longer where you begin.

-A routine disregard for your own wants and needs becomes the default.
-Repeated across small decisions, you no longer begin with what you think.
 You start with what is happening between you and your partner and adjust to find your place within it.

-This takes different forms.
-For some, it is constant accommodation — agreeing before you have checked.
-For others, conflict avoidance — dropping a view the moment it risks friction.
-For others, it is merging — taking on the other person's reactions until the difference is hard to locate.
+For others, conflict avoidance: dropping a view the moment it risks friction.
+For others, merging: taking on the other person's reactions until the difference is hard to locate.

 The route varies.
 The effect is consistent.
 You stop using your own response as a reference.